conradhuebler/SupraFit/README.md

 | 0.1 | -11 |

 The first column contains the injected volume while the second columns has to contains the integrated heat response of the system.

+SupraFit supports import of *.itc files with peak integration and some basic base line corrections.
+Alternatively *.dH files from Origin can be loaded right away.

 ### Michaelis Menten Kinetics
 | S_0 | v |